-If you take more Exjade tablets than you should, inform your doctor immediately or contact emergency services, as medical treatment may be necessary.
-While taking Exjade[®] (deferasirox), you will have regular laboratory tests.
+While taking Exjade® (deferasirox), you will have regular laboratory tests.
 These tests will monitor how you are responding to treatment.
-Your dose may have to be adjusted up or down based on these tests.
+Your doctor may adjust your Exjade dose up or down based on these tests.

-Test Before starting Exjade Every month Once per year Iron Serum ferritin 1 V Kidneys Serum creatinine ✓ This blood test will be taken twice before starting Exjade For the first month and in the first month after any changes in dose, you will be tested once per week; then once per month Creatinine clearance V For the first month and in the first month after any changes in dose, you will be tested once per week; then once per month Liver (Serum transaminases, bilirubin, alkaline phosphatase) V For the first month, you will be tested every 2 weeks; then once per month Urine (Protein in urine) 1 1 Hearing and vision ✓ 1 Pediatric patients: Assess body development (eg, your weight, sexual development, and how much you grow per year) ✓ J Weight and height ✓ 1
+Test Before starting Exjade Every month Once per year Iron Serum ferritin ✓ ✓ Kidneys Serum creatinine This blood test will be taken twice before starting Exjade For the first month and in the first month after any changes in dose, you will be tested once per week; then once per month Creatinine clearance ✓ For the first month and in the first month after any changes in dose, you will be tested once per week; then once per month Liver Serum transaminases, bilirubin, alkaline phosphatase √ For the first month, you will be tested every 2 weeks; then once per month Urine Protein in urine ✓ ✓ Hearing and vision ✓ 1 Weight and height ✓ 1 Pediatric patients: Assess body development (eg, your weight, sexual development, and how much you grow per year) ✓ ✓